First steps to flying

 You can take lessons at your own pace as and when time or money permits, although it goes without saying that you will tend to learn better if your lessons are closer together so we usually recommend leaving no more than 3 weeks between lessons to avoid going over the things you have previously done.

-The EASA PPL
+The UK CAA PPL

 If you decide after your trial flight that flying is for you and you want to become a pilot, the great! it’s time to start your training!
 Generally your training will include: